hbctraining/Intro-to-shell-flipped/lessons/03_searching_files.md

 **The redirection command for using the output of a command as input for a different command is `|`.**

-It's probably not a key on your keyboard you use very much.
+It's probably not a key you use very often on your keyboard (it is on the same key as the backslash, right above the Enter/Return key).
 What `|` does is take the output that went scrolling by on the terminal and runs it through another command.
 When it was all whizzing by before, we wished we could just slow it down and look at it, like we can with `less`.
 Well it turns out that we can!
 We pipe the `grep` command to `less` or to `head` to just see the first few lines.

 ```bash
 $ grep -B 1 -A 2 NNNNNNNNNN Mov10_oe_1.subset.fq | less